tez123z/at_lunchtime_discovery_api/README.md

 # AllTrails-LunchtimeDiscoveryAPI

-Rails 6.1 application makink it easy for the AllTrails team to find a great place to eat lunch by building a restaurant discovery API.
+Rails 6.1 application making it easy for the AllTrails team to find a great place to eat lunch.

-This API will wrap the Google Places API to return places to eat for lunch that may be used by other applications for presentation.
+This API wraps the Google Places API to return places to eat for lunch that may be used by other applications for presentation.

 ## Features